-National Instrument 52-110 ("NI 52-110") requires that certain information regarding the Audit Committee of a "venture issuer" (as that term is defined in NI 52-110) be included in the management information circular sent to Shareholders in connection with the issuer's annual meeting.
+National Instrument 52-110 - Audit Committees ("NI 52-110") requires that certain information regarding the Audit Committee of a "venture issuer" (as that term is defined in NI 52-110) be included in the management information circular sent to shareholders in connection with the issuer's annual meeting.
+The Company is a "venture issuer" for the purposes of NI 52-110.